notaz/picodrive/platform/base_readme.txt

 which one GAME* directory to use).

 If you are on 1.5, there is a separate KXploited version for it.
 #endif
+#ifdef UIQ
+Copy SIS and some ROMs to any directory in your memory stick, and install the SIS.
+Then load a ROM and enjoy!
+ROMs can be in .smd or .bin format and can be zipped.
+#endif
+#ifndef UIQ

 Note that this emulator may require some tweaking of configuration settings to run some games well.
 For Genesis/MegaDrive, if you have any problems (game does not boot, sound is glitchy, broken graphics), try to: